rthompson17/Photo-Viber/README.md

 ![PV_upload](https://catcollector-ry.s3.amazonaws.com/pv_upload.png)

 A user's profile page will also display the images they've uploaded that have been rated by other users.
 They can use this feedback to determine which of their photos receive the most likes.
+(If they have liked their own image from the stack, they will see a red heart on that image in their profile.
+Otherwise, the heart will be gray.)

 ![PV_profile](https://catcollector-ry.s3.amazonaws.com/pv_profile_ry.png)